 Freya lives and works in Cardiff.
 She graduated with a BA (Hons) Fine Art from Cardiff School of Art and Design in 2011 and was a member of Syllabus III, a UK-based peer-led alternative learning programme, in 2017-18.
 Dooley currently holds a two-year Fellowship at g39, Cardiff, which is supported by the Freelands Artist Programme.
 In 2020 she undertook a residency with Beppu Project in Japan supported by Wales Arts International.
 Recent solo exhibitions and projects include: Scenes from Between the Mountains and the Sea, Beppu Project, Oita, Japan (2020); Ventriloquy for Radio, part of Interruptions at Holden Gallery, Manchester (2020); New Writing with New Contemporaries including performances at Leeds Art Gallery and South London Gallery (2019-20); Somewhere in the Crowd There’s You, Eastside Projects, Birmingham (2019); and The song settles inside of the body it borrows, Chapter Gallery, Cardiff (2019).
 She was shortlisted for the Kleinwort-Hambros Emerging Artist Prize in 2019. freyadooley.com

-The event will be available to stream from 7pm, Wednesday 30 June 2021 and will be approximately 60 minutes long.
-Register via Eventbrite to receive the link directly to your inbox an hour before we start the broadcast, here.
+The event will be available to stream from 7pm, Wednesday 30 June 2021 and will be approximately 80 minutes long.
+Stream, here.